 Information for All Students Applying to the Nursing Program

+The nursing major begins in the spring semester of the sophomore year.
 Conditional acceptance into the nursing major will become final if students meet the following criteria at the end of the sophomore year:

 - Minimum cumulative grade point average of 2.85.